ionic-team/ionic-docs/versioned_docs/version-v5/native/call-directory.md

 to process the changes in the call directory extension.

 <p>
-  <a href="https://github.com/GEDYSIntraWare/cordova-plugin-call-directory" target="_blank" el="noopener" className="git-link">github.com/GEDYSIntraWare/cordova-plugin-call-directory</a>
+  <a href="https://github.com/GEDYSIntraWare/cordova-plugin-call-directory" target="_blank" rel="noopener" className="git-link">github.com/GEDYSIntraWare/cordova-plugin-call-directory</a>
 </p>

 <h2>Stuck on a Cordova issue?</h2>